 Fiscal Year Annual Crash Reduction Goals

-2018 1
+2021 1 1

-2019 1
+2022 1 ı

-2020 1
+2023 1 ı

 The State's crash reduction goal is to reduce CMV-related fatalities by 1% each year, or 3% by 2020.
-Baseline: 228 fatalities.
-2018 goal: <227 fatalities; 2019 goal: <225 fatalities; 2020 goal: <223 fatalities.
+Baseline: 348 fatalities.
+2021 goal: <345 fatalities; 2022 goal: <341 fatalities; 2023 goal: <338 fatalities.

-Program Activities for FY 2018 - 2020: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2021 - 2023: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

 During normal and overtime hours, the OCVE will utilize patrol vehicles to concentrate enforcement efforts in high crash corridors within each sub-district.
-Current crash data will be utilized to determine hot spots throughout these corridors.
+Each quater, crash data will be utilized to identify current hot spots within each of these corridors in order to determine where enforcement efforts will be most effective.
+In addition to hot spots, special attention will be given to work zone areas.
+Enforcement will take place within work zones and the congested areas immediately before and after work zones.

 Throughout the course of the year, up to 178 troopers will be assigned to the high crash corridors for a minimum of 8,000 combined enforcement hours with 7,200 contacts and 7,200 inspections annually.